 Globalization and Marginalization: Norwegian Companies in China (NTNU 2003-2009)

 Perceptions of Gender, Genes and Reproduction (RCN/ELSA 2002-2008)

 Merete Lie and Ragnhild Lund: Renegotiating Local Values.
 Working Women and Foreign Industry in Malaysia.
 London: Curzon 1993

 Lie M and KH Sørensen (eds): Making technology our own?
 Domesticating technology into everyday life, Oslo: Scandinavian University Press 1996

 Lie, M (ed): He, She & IT revisited.
 New Perspectives on Gender in the Information Society.
 Oslo: Gyldendal Academic 2003 (Se bilde av forsiden)

 Lie, M, R Lund and G H Hansen (eds) Making it in China, Høyskoleforlaget/Norwegian Academic Press 2008

 Ellingsæter, A L, A-M Jensen and M Lie (eds) 2013 The Social Meaning of Children and Fertility Change in Europe.
 London: Routledge

-Lie, M & N Lykke (eds) Assisted Reproduction Across Borders.
+Lie, M & N Lykke (eds) 2016 Assisted Reproduction Across Borders.
 Feminist Perspectives on Normalizations, Disruptions and Transmissions.
-Forthcoming, Routledge, autumn 2016
+NY: Routledge

 Scientific, academic and artistic work